flatpickles/sketchbook/README.md

 Miscellaneous / notes:

+-   Default styles and modes, depending on parameter property names (e.g. "bgColor" would use color style by default)
 -   Update function: take an optional "previousValues" parameter, containing previous values of exposed params before the latest update (so we can see what specifically changed).
     { changedKey: key, previousValues: {} }
 -   Await function & load callbacks (for function & file params) so update is called after